 A. Involve the local community in the location, design, and selection of artwork so that it reflects community goals and character.
-Property owners should work with local community groups and organizations, such as Arts Fairfax, when determining the appropriate type of public art to be erected.
+Property owners should work with local community groups and organizations, such as Arts Fairfax, when determining the appropriate type of public art to be erected and consider local artist collaboration opportunities.